Updated: 20th January 2023

 Laguardia, one of Spain’s most beautiful villages

-While beautiful Laguardia might be somewhat of a hidden gem to most British visitors, the region’s wine, Rioja, is certainly one many of us know – but that is far from the only reason to visit.
+While beautiful Laguardia might be somewhat of a hidden gem, the region’s wine, Rioja, is not.
+This delicious and full-bodied red is one major pull – but that is far from the only reason to visit.

-This walled town, albeit with slightly less intact walls since the last war, really is one of those fairytale destinations.
+This walled town, albeit with fewer intact walls since the last war, is one of those fairytale destinations.
 The five imposing entrance gates will bring you into a maze of tiny streets, now home to only a few thousand people.
-Due to the nearly 250 tunnels underneath these streets, vehicles are essentially banned to stop them from collapsing.
+Due to some 250 tunnels underneath these streets, vehicles are mostly banned to stop them from collapsing.

-While most travellers to Galicia find themselves marvelling at the Santiago de Compostela Cathedral, head to the region’s second city of A Coruna for the hidden gems of the Spanish coast.
+While most travellers to Galicia find themselves marvelling at the Santiago de Compostela Cathedral, head to the region’s second – yet more populous – city of A Coruna to use as a base to explore the hidden gems on the Galician coast.